jasonwarta/advanced-react-boilerplate/README.md

 # advanced-react-boilerplate
-Boilerplate setup for react project destined for greater things
+Boilerplate code for react project destined for greater things